Our Lady of Lourdes Queen of Peace, Rottingdean

 Also resident: Canon Oliver Heaney & Canon Daithi Foley

-Reopening of Places of Worship for the celebration of Mass is wonderful news.
-There are strict guidelines to be followed which we, as a Community of Faith in Our Lady of Lourdes and St. Patrick’s, will be adhering to so that those who come to our churches are safe.
-Please check the newsletter on this website for the weekly masses which are subject to change.
+Since we welcomed the news of ‘Re-Opening of Places of Worship’ for the celebration of Mass on July 4th much has happened.
+From the first tentative steps and following the strict Government guidelines we, as a Community of Faith in Our Lady of Lourdes and St. Patrick’s, have been adhering to the regulations so that those who come to our churches are safe.

-Because of ‘social distancing’ it will not be possible, for now, to accommodate the number of parishioners who usually attended Sunday masses.
-I am grateful to those who have volunteered to help as Stewards and ask for patience and understanding from those who come to the Church this weekend.
-It is estimated that if each person coming to Mass is alone the capacity in the church will be 32-34persons.
-If family groups/people from the same household come this will mean a larger number can be accommodated as these groups can occupy a pew together.
+Because of ‘social distancing’ it will not been possible, for now, to accommodate the number of parishioners who usually attended Sunday masses pre-Covid.
+However, because of ‘shielding’ etc the numbers attending Mass are not back to former levels and so there has not been a problem accommodating those who come to Mass.
+I am grateful to those who have volunteered to help as Stewards and ask for patience and understanding from those who come to the Church to attend the various Masses during this time.
+At Our Lady of Lourdes Church it is estimated that, if each person coming to Mass is alone, the capacity in the church will be 37-40 persons.
+If family groups/people ‘bubbles’ from the same household come this will mean a larger number can be accommodated as these groups can occupy a pew together.

 We are in such ‘unknown’ territory in all of this!
-Hopefully, we can welcome all those who come to Mass –Safely in the Church.
+Hopefully, we can welcome all those who come to Mass –Safely in our Churches.
 It will be of great help if those attending are in the Church at least ten minutes before Mass begins so that the Stewards can indicate where you can sit.

 God bless, Fr.
 Benny

 We are very grateful to the team of people who have readily volunteered to act as stewards for us.
-If you would like to volunteer, please either collect a form from the doorstep of Eastfield or click on the following link :-
+If you would like to volunteer, please either collect a form from the Church Porch or click on the following link :-

 Please do not come if you are feeling unwell for any reason.